Desingularizing positive scalar curvature 4-manifolds: Introduction and Main Results

 We begin in Section \ref{s:back} by recalling the notions and tools we will require throughout the paper.
 These include conformal geometry on manifolds with boundary, the structure of $3$-manifolds admitting psc metrics, and the asymptotically locally Euclidean (ALE) metrics we use.
 The scalar-flat K{\"a}hler ALE metrics constructed by Lock-Viaclovky \cite{LV19} are of fundamental importance to our work -- large regions in these manifolds are the building blocks for the psc null-cobordisms we build to prove Theorem B in Section \ref{s:theoremB}.
 Theorem A is proven in Section \ref{s:main}, though we relegate a technical discussion to the Appendix.
 We conclude by establishing Corollaries A and B in Section \ref{s:cors}.

 Now let us outline the proof of Theorem A and discuss the status of Conjecture \ref{con:schoen} in dimension $4$.
 In Section \ref{s:main}, we prove Theorem A by following a strategy developed in \cite{LM} and draw heavily from the analytical results there.
-Given a singular psc $4$-manifold $(M,g)$, we geometrically ``blow-up'' the singular set $S$ in such a way that a neck appears near each component of $S$.
+Given a singular psc $4$-manifold $(M,g)$, we geometrically ``blow-up'' the tolerable singular set $S$ in such a way that a neck appears near each component of $S$.
 In these necks, one finds minimal hypersurfaces.
-In direct analogue to the horizon of a black hole in General Relativity, these hypersurfaces act as shields, protecting the regular part of the manifold from the singular set.
-Due to a classical argument of Schoen-Yau \cite{SY79}, our shields admit psc metrics.
+In analogy to the horizon of a black hole in General Relativity, these hypersurfaces act as shields, protecting the regular part of the manifold from the singular set.
+A classical argument of Schoen-Yau \cite{SY79} shows that these shields admit psc metrics.
 Next, we excise the singular regions behind the shields and cap-off the resulting boundary with the null psc-cobordisms we construct in Theorem B, producing a {\em smooth} closed psc manifold $(\overline{M},\overline{g})$.
 Due to the nature of our psc null-cobordisms, $\overline{M}$ will generally not be diffeomorphic to $M$, having much larger second Betti number.

 Let us describe this point in more detail.
 The building-block ALE manifolds we use have non-trivial second homology.
-Moreover, by considering the index of the Dirac operator, {\em{any}} (spin) null psc-cobordism of a non-trivial space form $S^3/\Gamma$ must have non-zero signature, see for instance \cite{Dahl97}.
-To consider an example, it is possible that one of the shielding hypersurfaces is the connected sum of a lens space with itself -- see \cite{Donald} for work on the underlying embeddability question.
+Moreover, by considering the index of the Dirac operator, {\em{any}} (spin) null psc-cobordism of a non-trivial space form $S^3/\Gamma$ must have non-zero signature, see \cite{Dahl97} for a nice description of this phenomenon.
+To consider an example, it may be possible that one of the shielding hypersurfaces is the connected sum of a lens space with itself -- see \cite{Donald} for work on the underlying embeddability question.
 In our desingularization procedure, we cap-off this hypersurface by taking the boundary connected sum of two copies of the null psc-cobordism of the lens space, introducing much new topology.
 That being said, we cannot rule out the existence of a more simple psc cap which would not increase topology.
 It is possible, therefore, that the change in topology is merely a defect of our methods.

 Nevertheless, our desingularization $\overline{M}$ will admit a degree-$1$ map back to $M$ which collapses the added topology to the singular set.
 Because some components of $S$ may represent non-trivial elements of $\pi_1(M)$, care must be taken to arrange for this degree-$1$ map to exist.
 Indeed, if one is not deliberate, the process of excising and capping-off the singular set may have the effect of completely killing the fundamental group, potentially destroying the possibility of such a degree-$1$ map.
 It is for this reason we require the triviality of $\Omega^{SO,+}_3(S)$ and not just the smaller group $\Omega^{SO,+}_3$.